project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

 ## **Windows-Specific Software Requirements:**

-&emsp; These requirements are in addition to those mentioned above, for Windows only. <br>
+&emsp; These requirements are in addition to the system-agnostic requirements, for Windows only. <br>

 &emsp; A Unix-like command line: